DevMindRonin/stackrex-website/README.md

-# Gleton
+# Stackrex

-**Welcome to Gleton – Your partner for developing web and mobile applications.**
+**Welcome to Stackrex – Your partner for developing web and mobile applications.**

 ---

 ## 🚀 About Us

-At Gleton, we specialize in creating **custom web and mobile applications**.
+At Stackrex, we specialize in creating **custom web and mobile applications**.
 Our mission is to deliver user-friendly and technologically advanced solutions that help our clients grow and succeed.

 ### 🔑 Our Values
 - **Innovation**: We constantly follow technological trends and integrate modern tools.